mgoddard/crdb-cdc-elastic/README.md

 * Followed [this procedure](https://certbot.eff.org/) to get Let's Encrypt SSL certs for my Nginx installation
 * Replaced the resulting `/etc/nginx/nginx.conf` with an edited version of [this file](./nginx.conf), then restarted Nginx
 * Set up a CockroachDB Serverless instance via [this UI](https://cockroachlabs.cloud/login) in the same region as the VM
-* Created a CockroachDB user and grabbed the credentials using that same UI
+* Created a CockroachDB user and grabbed the credentials using that same UI.
+I stored this in a file, `CC_cred.txt`.
 * Downloaded the CA cert per the "Download CA Cert (Required only once)" instructions on the Serverless UI
 * Started up the Flask CDC endpoint:
 ```